segsalerty2013/kohana-sitemap/README.md

 Bugs
 ----

-Please file all bugs, patches and feature requests to the [Sitemap Issue Tracker](http://github.com/ThePixelDeveloper/kohana-sitemap/issues)
+Please file all bugs, patches and feature requests to the [Sitemap Issue Tracker](https://github.com/segsalerty2013/kohana-sitemap/issues)

 ISC License
 ----

 Copyright (c) 2010 - 2012, Mathew Davies <thepixeldeveloper@googlemail.com>
+Contribution (c) 2016, Mustafa Segun <segsalerty@yahoo.com>

 Permission to use, copy, modify, and/or distribute this software for any purpose with or without fee is hereby granted, provided that the above